node-class-may-2023/ComIT_Node/browserapi.md

 * Using http-server we have a local server running and we are able to simulate a real site
 * From now on use http-server or similar to create your sites
 * If you need to stop the server just press `CTRL + C`
-* You can open the terminal using the following shorcut
+* You can open the terminal using the following shortcut
 ```
 Ctrl+`
 ```